Viper 640: Design

 The Viper 640 was designed to combine the planing performance of a dinghy with the stability of a keelboat.
 The result is a small recreational planing keelboat, built predominantly of fiberglass, with carbon fiber spars.
 It has a fractional sloop rig, a plumb stem, an open transom, a transom-hung rudder and a lifting fin daggerboard-style keel, with a weighted bulb, with 220 lb of lead ballast.
 The keel is retained in the down position with two bolts while sailing.
 The design displaces 750 lb and is equipped with an asymmetrical spinnaker of 425 sqft for downwind sailing.

 The boat has a draft of 4.49 ft with the lifting keel extended and 1.83 ft with it retracted, allowing ground transportation on a trailer.

 The boat may be optionally fitted with a small outboard motor for docking and maneuvering.

 The design has a PHRF racing average handicap of 99 with a high of 111 and low of 96.
 It has a hull speed of 5.85 kn.

-Operational history
+Reception

 Cruising World magazine named the design Overall Boat of the Year and top Performance One-Design of 2002, stating "the panelists agreed that the Viper is inherently simple, offers quality construction at a great price, and is extremely fun to sail.
 An attractive looking boat, the Viper invites a wide range of sailors to an equally wide range of sailing."